wwiecek/wwiecek.github.io/index.md

     + Dec 2019: [a talk on the cyclical structures in graph_sampler at CMStatistics 2019](https://www.dropbox.com/s/5848p24vy2942ap/ercim_wwiecek_graph_sampler.pdf?dl=1) conference in London
     + May 2019: *graph_sampler* has been ported to R (still work in progress): see [here](<https://github.com/wwiecek/rgraphsampler>)
 	+ graph_sampler is open-source (GNU Savannah) software written by F. Bois in C; it can be used for inferring Bayesian network structure, and includes an efficient MCMC sampler over discrete space of graphs
-- **Supporting chemical risk assessment with Bayesian modelling and meta-analysis methods**: work with European Food Safety Authority (via Certara)
+- **Supporting chemical risk assessment with Bayesian modelling and meta-analysis methods**: work, at Certara, with European Food Safety Authority

+    + Mini git repository for this model is [on GitHub](https://github.com/wwiecek/bayesian-ma-risk).
+Happy to share more code if anyone needs it, please contact me.
+    + Nov 2020: short presentation of the model included in _Computational Toxicology_ paper at ACoP11, slides [here](https://github.com/wwiecek/bayesian-ma-risk/blob/master/acop_presentation_5oct2020.pdf)
     + Apr 2020: Submitted a third paper in the series on using the Bayesian methods for RA meta-analysis
     + Sept 2019: Second (theory) paper has been published in _Computational Toxicology_: see the citation below
     + 11 July 2019: [Workshop presentation at ISOP Paris](https://www.dropbox.com/s/i5grx70cmkmb0y0/paris_workshop_11july.pdf?dl=0)